spacetelescope/stpipe/docs/source/model_library.rst

 =======================

-What follows are note primarily aimed towards developers and maintainers of `AbstractModelLibrary`.
-This section might be useful to provide context to users but shouldn't be necessary for a user to effectively use `AbstractModelLibrary`.
+What follows are note primarily aimed towards developers and maintainers of `~stpipe.library.AbstractModelLibrary`.
+This section might be useful to provide context to users but shouldn't be necessary for a user to effectively use `~stpipe.library.AbstractModelLibrary`.

 .. _library_motivation:

 Motivation
 ----------

-The development of `AbstractModelLibrary` was largely motivated by the need for a container compatible with stpipe machinery that would allow passing "on disk" models between steps.
+The development of `~stpipe.library.AbstractModelLibrary` was largely motivated by the need for a container compatible with stpipe machinery that would allow passing "on disk" models between steps.
 Existing containers (when used in "memory saving" modes) were not compatible